argonne-lcf/ai-testbed-userdocs/docs/cerebras/Steps-to-run-a-model-or-program.md

 [https://github.com/Cerebras/cerebras_reference_implementations/](https://github.com/Cerebras/cerebras_reference_implementations/)

 ## Running a training job on the wafer in weight streaming mode
-Log into the chief node for cs2-02, which is configured for weight streaming.
+No CS2-nodes are currently configured for weight streaming mode.
+This section is currently a placeholder.

 If not already done, copy the modelzoo tree:

 ```console